NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 - we use the idiomatic static _constructors_ when building the distribution with non-standard parameters (in this case, using the mean).
 - we use the `std::make_unique` function to build the distribution with the lambda parameter.

-> [!Note] If the loader returns `false`, the simulator won't start the experiments, but will try to parse the remaining configuration, printing all the errors found before exiting.
+> [!Note] When our loader returns `false`, the simulator won't start the experiments, but will try to parse the remaining configuration, printing all the errors found before exiting.